JJChiDguez/CSSI/cssi/README.md

 #################################################

-This reaserch project was realized by:
+This research project was realized by:

 *) Adj Gora,